calojamatt/mutant-project-mongo/README.md

-# mutants-project
+# Mutants Project

+Project to validate if a dna is mutant or not.

-# Execution instructions
+## Execution instructions
 1. clone the repo to local environment
 2. run : mvn install package
 3. run : mvn spring-boot:run

-# Available Endpoints
+## Available Endpoints

 ##  mutants dna endpoint
 ### method: post